 is an Episcopal Church in the Center City district of downtown Rochester, NY.
 As an Episcopal Church, we are members of the worldwide Anglican Communion.
 Our Christian denomination dates back to the 16th century, though we don’t so much see ourselves through the lens of “then and now”, but through the lens of “more”: throughout history, especially Christ Church’s, we have become more progressive, more experimental, more rooted in the best of our tradition and yet more open-minded.

-Our Rector describes us as theologically progressive and liturgically orthodox.
+We have been described as theologically progressive and liturgically orthodox.
 Our worship style is what has sometimes been called “High Church”, which means we celebrate Holy Eucharist (communion) every week.
 We do a fair bit of chanting and bring out the incense from time to time.
 Our liturgies, or services, are celebrations, because, theologically speaking, that’s what liturgy is.
 The exquisite beauty and drama within the liturgical experience at Christ Church engages all of the senses.
-We have theologically stimulating and faith-filled preaching from our priest, the Very Reverend Ruth Ferguson.
+We have theologically stimulating and faith-filled preaching.
 We have gorgeous music directed, and even composed, by our music director Stephen Kennedy.
 He brings a wealth of talent, as well as gifted colleagues & friends to shape our musical experience.

 Christ Church Rochester embodies this “then and now and more” identity in our very building, which was the third Episcopal Church in downtown Rochester, begun in 1854-1855.
 It was expanded along the way, growing larger and grander.
 The architecture includes buttresses, flying buttresses, and Tiffany Studio tiling, mosaics, and windows.